 We get that as a manager, you’re generally pretty flat-out.
-This is why we’ve put together a quick guide to creating an employee induction checklist that works for your business.
+This is why we’ve done the hard work for you and put together a 101 guide to creating an employee induction checklist that works for your business.

 Remember, every business is unique so feel free to add and remove components to suit your individual needs.

 The lead up

 It’s always a good idea to get the onboarding ball rolling before your new employee rocks up on their first day.
 To boost efficiency and minimise stress, here are a few things you’ll need to organise:

 - Let the new employee know where to show up, at what time and who they should report to.

 - If your building is secure, you’ll need to organise access.
 If they’re jumping online remotely, remember to set them up with a quick catch up first thing to make sure they’re ready to get started on their first day.

 - Do you rely on an IT system and individual log-ins?
 If so, create a new account before they turn up.
 This will save time and smooth out any IT issues that may slow down the onboarding process.